 The broker asks Brian to go through some identity checks to prove he’s a genuine business owner and that he is actually Brian.
 He has to undergo a credit check too so the broker can be sure he’ll be able to keep up with the payments.

 Once these checks are all out of the road and Brian is given the green light, he enters the payment plan negotiation stage.
 Brian decides he wants a three year contract.
 So, he’s asked to pay an initial rental (like a deposit) and set monthly payments for the next three years.

 These payments go towards paying off the depreciation costs of the car.
 The initial rental is subtracted from the guaranteed minimum future value of the car, and the remainder is divided evenly amongst the number of months in the contract.
 Brian’s road tax, insurance, and maintenance package is included in the costs too.

-For now, Brian and the company are the registered keeper of the car, but they won’t ever become the registered owner.
+Brian and the company won’t ever become the registered owners of the car.
 If Brian’s company doesn’t keep up to date on monthly payments, he risks having the car repossessed and his credit rating tarnished.
 We've covered how car leasing payments are worked out in detail in other articles on our blog, if you're looking for more information.